NVIDIA/eglexternalplatform/README.md

 A `meson.build` file is also included, which will handle installing the headers and generating a matching eglexternalplatform.pc file.

+Alternately, `meson.build` has the necessary `override_dependency` call to work as a Meson subproject.

 Definitions
 -----------